GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/DMP/misc_scripts/README.md

 ### Scripts

-- ROMEIII_classification.md : scheme for assignment of functional gastrointestinal disorders in participants based on ROMEIII criteria
+- ROMEIII_classification.md : script for assignment of functional gastrointestinal disorders in participants based on ROMEIII criteria
+- Diet_consistancy_analysis.R : script for analysis of diet consistency over 5-year time period using sample-concurrent and previously collected diet questionnaires